 About Lynn Varon

 I HAD ONE JOB for 18 years.
-As the managing editor of an 86-page monthly magazine (aka, Queen of Rock & Gem), I edited millions of words, published articles by dozens of first-time writers, developed new features and columns, and revitalized the publication’s website.
+As the managing editor of an 86-page monthly magazine (aka, Queen of Rock & Gem), I edited articles by first-time and seasoned writers, developed new features and columns, and revitalized the publication’s website.
 I survived three changes in ownership and weathered the Great Magazine Die-off of the Early Aughts while building strong professional and personal relationships that last to this day.

 This tells you a few things about me:

 - I’m always pushing the boundaries of my creativity.

 - People really want to work with me.

 The Good Old Days

 My editorial career kicked off in 1994—just three years after the first-ever website went live—at Entrepreneur Inc., where I became assistant editor and then copyeditor of Business Start-Ups magazine.
 Next, it was Affinity Group and a quartet of monthlies about RVs and motorcycles: Trailer Life, Motorhome, Rider, and American Rider.
 In Y2K, I hit the jackpot, snagging the top spot at Miller Magazines’ Rock & Gem.
 (Take that, Mayan calendar.)